 Remind me why we should teach foreign languages in elementary school?Brooks

 Nineteen years ago I started teaching Spanish to elementary and preschool students in Austin, TX.
 At the time, I did it because I was asked to by parents.
 Parents in my neighborhood wanted their children to learn Spanish.
 I was a certified ELL, bilingual elementary and early childhood teacher, and so I started teaching Spanish to youngsters.
+This was the beginning of the Sonrisas Spanish Curriculum—click here to request a free sample.

 I now find myself living and working in a community in Colorado where parents, not schools, are still leading the charge to get their children learning foreign languages in elementary school.
 I’ve read all the research behind early exposure to second language learning, but it’s been a while and I decided to give myself a refresher lesson.
 I found no less than dozens of well-documented studies—all pointing to tangible benefits of FLES (Foreign Language in Elementary Schools) programs.
 I write this as a plea to public school administrators to make early second language programs a priority.